jmuehlig/perf-cpp/docs/counters.md

 ```

 ## How to get _raw_ counter codes?
+### Automatically
+This library provides a Python script (`script/create_perf_list.py`) that downloads [libpfm4](https://github.com/wcohen/libpfm4) and extracts all counters that are reported for the underlying hardware.
+You can run the script with

+    make perf-list

+which will create a file `perf-list.csv` containing all counter names and raw counter values.
+This list can be passed to the `perf::CounterDefinition` class

+    auto counter_definitions = perf::CounterDefinition{"perf-list.csv"};

+to get access to all counters specified in that file.

+### Manually
 The easiest way is to use the [libpfm4 (see on GitHub)](https://github.com/wcohen/libpfm4):
 * Download library
 * Build executables in `examples/` folder